Almost Cohen-Macaulay and almost regular algebras via almost flat extensions: Almost Cohen-Macaulay modules

 \begin{enumerate} \item[$\mathrm{(i)}$] \textit{almost isomorphic}, if there is a $T$-homomorphism $f:M\longrightarrow N$ (or $g:N\longrightarrow M$) such that both of $\Ker f$ and $\coker f$ (or both of $\Ker g$ and $\coker g$) are almost zero.

-\item[$\mathrm{(ii)}$] \textit{in the same almost isomorphic class}, if there is a $T$-module $L$ such that there exist $T$-homomorphisms $L \to M$ and $L \to N$, both of which are almost isomorphic in the above sense, which we denote by $M\approx N$. \end{enumerate} \end{definition}
+\item[$\mathrm{(ii)}$] \textit{in the same class}, if there is a $T$-module $L$ such that there exist $T$-homomorphisms $L \to M$ and $L \to N$, both of which are almost isomorphic in the above sense, which we denote by $M\approx N$. \end{enumerate} \end{definition}

 \begin{remark} $\mathrm{(i)}$: In general, an almost isomorphism is not an equivalence relation.
 For example, let $R$ be a complete local domain of dimension $\ge 1$.
 Then it is known that $R^{+}$ is quasilocal with its unique maximal ideal $\fm^{+}$.
 It is easy to see that the natural inclusion $\fm^{+} \to R^{+}$ is an almost isomorphism.
 Conversely, let $R^{+} \to \fm^{+}$ be a map of $R^{+}$-modules.
 Then such a map is just a multiplication by some $a \in \fm^{+}$.
 If $\fm^{+}/aR^+$ is almost zero, then for any $\epsilon>0$, there is an element $b \in R^{+}$ such that $ba^{1/2} \in aR^+$ and $v(b)<\epsilon$.
 From this, we have